kalyani1990/Juspay/README.md

-This repo consists of example code for client side integrating with Juspay solutions.
+This repository consists of example code for client side integration with Juspay Express Checkout.

-The code samples are available for Ruby, php and Java platforms.
+Code samples are available for PHP, Java and Ruby.

-Each code sample has sample integration with Juspay solutions.
+Each code sample has sample integration with Juspay.
 This consists of how-to series of :

-	Integrating with Juspay inline Checkout
-	Integrating with Juspay Express Checkout
     Integrating with Juspay iFrame based solution

-Merchants are requested to look at the specific example as per their need and requirements.
+    Integrating with Juspay Inline Checkout (Javascript)
+    Integrating with Juspay Express Checkout (Javascript)

+It is easier to get started with iFrame based integration.
+However, if the complexity of the checkout is high, then javascript based integration is highly recommended.

-In case of any queries please contact `admin@juspay.in`.
+In case of any queries please contact `support@juspay.in`.